Petro-piracy in the Gulf of Guinea: Modus operandi

 Generally, petro-piracy engages in layered and networked mechanisms, in which operations are planned, conducted, and post-operationally handled.
 This, more specifically, consists of inter-linked stages, such as target selection, planning, attack, transloading, transportation, storage, and distribution.
 Petro-piracy is therefore highly organized with “considerable logistic complexity, indicating group cohesion, planning, and financing”.
 The modus operandi of petro-piracy, also termed its value chain, is described in the following.

 The first stage of petro-piracy is target selection and planning.
 Here, intelligence is gathered, targets are identified, pirates are recruited, weapons and other supplies are acquired, and the operation is financed.
 The financier can both be an insider or an outsider of piracy groups, but most operations are financed by international syndicates, linked to militant groups in the Niger Delta who facilitates much of organisational process.
 Information from informants, such as commercial agents, corrupt officials, and criminal networks are key to this stage of planning.
 A known example of this in 2011 is when Nigerian pirates claimed that they were fed information from the Nigerian Ministry of Petroleum Resources and the Nigerian National Petroleum Corporation.
 Maritime experience and traditions are also essential elements, encompassing know-how on maritime, navigational, tracking, and transferring.
 Furthermore, information and knowledge of the maritime corridor of the Gulf of Guinea is key.
 A case in point, is the hijacking of MT Kerala in Angolan waters in 2014 – it was picked out of 30 ships and 270 tonnes oil cargo was stolen while fleeing 1300 miles.
-The extend and success of the planning, of course, depend on how well organised the pirate groups are and their numbers, but most of all it depends on the abilities and the capabilities of the leader in the pirate group.
+The extent and success of the planning, of course, depend on how well organised the pirate groups are and their numbers, but most of all it depends on the abilities and the capabilities of the leader in the pirate group.